Manusmriti: Dharma of the four Varnas

 The verses 6.97, 9.325, 9.336 and 10.131 are transitional verses.
 Olivelle notes instances of likely interpolation and insertions in the notes to this section, in both the presumed vulgate version and the critical edition.

 Determination of Karmayoga

 The verses 12.1, 12.2 and 12.82 are transitional verses.
-This section is in a different style than the rest of the text, raising questions whether this entire chapter was added later.
-While there is evidence that this chapter was extensively redacted over time, however it is unclear whether the entire chapter is of a later era.
+This section is in a different style than the rest of the text, raising questions of whether this entire chapter was added later.
+While there is evidence that this chapter was extensively redacted over time, it is unclear whether the entire chapter is of a later era.